 The Dane County Board of Supervisors is interested in hearing from the residents of Dane County on how many districts and supervisors it has.

-While the 2020 Census is under way, the Executive Committee of the Dane County Board began discussions on the redistricting process that will follow the release of the census data in March or April 2021.
+While the 2020 Census is under way, the executive committee of the County Board has started discussions on the redistricting process that will follow the release of the census data in the spring of 2021.

-In order to determine the lines of each district in the redistricting process, the board needs to either reaffirm or change the number of districts into which Dane County is divided—meaning how many supervisors are elected to the county board.
+To determine the lines of each district in the redistricting process, the board needs to either reaffirm or change the number of districts into which Dane County is divided – meaning how many supervisors are elected to the County Board.

-The decision to keep the board the same size, increase, or decrease it, is typically only done once in ten years per state statute.
-The number of supervisors/districts is limited based on the population of the County – Dane County is limited to a maximum of 47 supervisors/districts.
+The decision to keep the board the same size, increase or decrease it is typically only done once in 10 years.
+The number of supervisors and districts is limited based on the population of the county – Dane County is limited to a maximum of 47 supervisors and districts.

 Today, Dane County has 37 districts and 37 supervisors.
 Each supervisor represents about 14,500 residents.

-For the next several weeks the public is being asked to let the Dane County Board know how big or small they believe the County Board should be.
+For the next few weeks, the public is being asked to let the Dane County Board know how big or small they believe the County Board should be.
 There are several ways for Dane County residents to give feedback including:

-The responses the board receives between now and the beginning of this August will be compiled and shared with the County Board’s Executive Committee for consideration at its Aug.
-13, 2020 meeting.
+The responses the board receives between now and the beginning of August will be compiled and shared with the County Board’s executive committee for consideration at its Aug.
+13 meeting.